Money Actually CAN Buy Happiness – But Only Up To A Point

 When it comes to happiness, is money overrated, or underrated?

-If you grew up without much money, like I did, I’m willing to bet that you spend a lot of time thinking about money.
+If you grew up poor, like I did, I’m willing to bet that you spend a lot of time thinking about money.

-In 2010, a study came out that validated my long-held feelings about money: it found that yes, money can buy happiness – but only up to a point.
+In 2010, a study came out that validated what I’ve long suspected: it found that yes, money can buy happiness – but only up to a point.
 The study, done by Daniel Kahneman and Angus Deaton at Princeton University, placed that happiness threshold at $75,000 US dollars per year.
 People who make far less than that tend to be fairly unhappy; the closer their income comes to that benchmark, the happier they are.
 But here’s the interesting thing: once they reach that $75,000 per year amount, more income has no further effect on their happiness.

 (It’s worth noting that a more recent study updated that $75,000 USD amount to reflect cost of living.
 For example, in Hawaii, you don’t hit the happiness ceiling until you rake in $122,175 USD annually, while folks in Mississippi only need $65,850 a year to max out their money = happiness potential.)

 This begs the question: what exactly is happiness, anyway?
 Our culture is obsessed with it, but our grasp of what it means, and how to achieve it, is pretty poor.
 And what role does money play in our feelings about our lives and assessments of our own happiness?

 In the Princeton study, researchers looked at two types of happiness: emotional well-being and what they called “life evaluation.”
 Emotional well-being is how you feel on a day-to-day basis: how often you experience joy, sadness, anger, anxiety, or feelings of love and contentment.
 Basically, all the feelings.
 This is what people are talking about when they say they’re in a great mood, or a bad one.